Event and Conference Planning Checklist

 - What sort of technology do you want to use if any and what support do you need?
 Will you be encouraging delegates to use social media during the event?

-- How many coffee breaks do you require?
+- How many coffee or refreshment breaks do you require?

 - Is networking an important element of the event?
 You may wish to consider how refreshment breaks can help this process.